How to start a car detailing business in 2026: steps, costs, and licenses

 Secure your permits and licenses

-You will need a general business license from your city or county clerk’s office.
+You need a general business license from your city or county clerk's office.
 These typically cost between $50 and $150 and can take one to three weeks to process.
-Also, check if you need a seller's permit from your state's tax agency if you plan to sell products.
+Check if you need a seller's permit from your state's tax agency if you plan to sell products.

 A frequent oversight is ignoring environmental regulations.
-The EPA has strict rules about water runoff.
-Contact your local environmental protection office about a wastewater discharge permit.
-Failing to comply can result in fines, so this is not a step to skip.
-Some areas may require a water reclamation system.
+The EPA's National Pollutant Discharge Elimination System, or NPDES, regulates water pollution from point sources, including car wash runoff, under the Clean Water Act.
+Contact your local environmental protection office about a wastewater discharge permit, because noncompliance can result in fines.
+Some areas require a water reclamation system.

 - Apply for a free EIN on the IRS website.

-- Contact your city clerk’s office to inquire about a general business license application.
+- Contact your city clerk's office to inquire about a general business license.

 - Research your state's environmental regulations for car wash water disposal.

-If you use a dedicated work van, you will also need a commercial auto policy.
-Should you decide to hire help, workers' compensation is legally required in most states to cover employee injuries.
-This brings us to finding the right provider.
+If you use a dedicated work van, you also need a commercial auto policy.
+Should you decide to hire help, workers' compensation requirements vary by state, and most states require coverage once you have employees.
+Check your state's rules through your state workers' compensation board.

-You might want to get quotes from insurers like Hiscox, Next Insurance, or The Hartford.
-They understand the specific risks of auto service businesses.
-A general agent may not find you a policy that includes the specific garage keepers coverage you need, leaving you exposed.
+Get quotes from insurers that specialize in auto service businesses, such as Hiscox, Next Insurance, or The Hartford.
+A general agent may not find a policy that includes the specific garage keepers coverage you need.

 - Request quotes for a $1 million general liability policy.